 13. A day of volunteering

 Volunteering might not offer brainteasers or an adrenaline-pumping activity, but it does have multiple other benefits.
-You can choose a cause that is similar to your company’s core values and beliefs while giving back to your community.
+You can choose a cause similar to your company's core values and beliefs while giving back to your community.